Photon-Client/FusionVoiceIntegration/README.md

 DISCLAIMER:

 This repository is now in "read-only" mode.
-Use it only to check out the basic demo scens provided here.
+Use it only to check out the basic demo scenes provided here.

 The two main integration scripts `FusionVoiceBridge` and `VoiceNetworkObject` are now part of Photon Voice 2 package on the Unity Asset Store since version 2.31.